Therapy for Speech Problems

 Improve intelligibility

-- Use of external aids (finger tapping, metronome) to slow rate and allow greater articulation
+- Use of external aids (finger tapping, metronome) to slow speech rate and allow greater articulation

-- Biofeedback and rhythmic systems can be used to train individual to slow rate
+- Biofeedback and rhythmic systems to slow speech rate

 - Improve precision of articulation of consonants